 If you've received a

-4XX response from Twilio's API, Twilio encountered a problem and was unable to send your message.
+4XX response to your request from Twilio's REST API, Twilio encountered a problem and was unable to send your message.
 There should also be an error code and a link to a detailed description of the error code.
 Here are the most common errors:

 - Error - 21408: You need to enable SMS permissions for this country on the Global SMS Permissions page.